knightzf/review/leetcode/findKthSmallestPairDistance/README.md

 For the logic to count numbers less than target, loop through numbers and find diffs.
 The key is not to reset j to i, but leave it here.

 That's because when you find the first j that nums[j] - nums[i] > k, increase i by 1, now nums[j] - nums[i] is likely to be no bigger than k so we don't need to reset j.

+9/24/18\
+Tried this for the second time, this time used binary search and had some extra logic to account for the case where there's multiple pairs with same distance.\
+However the efficiency is not as good as the seeming scan solution.\
+This is because scan is essentially O(N), mine is logN.\
+Anyways I am happy to find the solution myself this time.